anjathiart/100-days-of-code/r1-log.md

 ### R1D30 - 20200831
 Working on Commerce project.
 I've learnt how to add query strings to a httpredirect with reverse().
 I am now passing status code and message to the listing view when a bid is placed.
 The status message is then displayed in the template.
 I have moved validation of the bid value to the django view so that I can show this functionality.
 I've also tweaked the listing view, specifically how it determines the whether a user has a listing on their wathlist.
 For this I learnt about this .exist() extention on a django query.
 I also refactored the html a bit on the listing page.

+### R1D31 - 20200901
+Working on commerce project.
+I've updated some silly model field names and also learnt that blank=True allows a field to be blank in the amin panel (useful).
+I also added created_at fields for listins and bids and these are now displayed in the templates.
+I am working on refactoring the listing template.
+Accepting bids is also working again.
+I still need to think of how I want to alert a user if his/her bid was accepted.
+I am displaying a lot more information about bids on the listing page which is good.